-If you are using Anymail's normalized status tracking, setting up Anymail's webhook URL requires deploying your Django project twice:
+If you are using Anymail's normalized status tracking and/or inbound handling, setting up Anymail's webhook URL requires deploying your Django project twice:

 1. First, follow the instructions to configure Anymail's webhooks.
-You must deploy before adding the webhook URL to Mandrill, because it will attempt to verify the URL against your production server.
+You must deploy before adding the webhook URL to Mandrill, because Mandrill will attempt to verify the URL against your production server.